jalinmayberry/Home-SOC-Lab/README.md

         ```

     3. **Enable TCP or UDP Syslog Forwarding**:
-    Uncomment (remove `#`) the following lines to enable TCP or UDP syslog reception.
-Use the appropriate protocol depending on your setup.
+    To enable TCP or UDP syslog reception, uncomment (remove `#`) the following lines.
+Depending on your setup, use the appropriate protocol.
         - For UDP:

             ```